ioBroker/ioBroker.docs/docs/en/admin/settings.md

 If the automatic updates are activated, the instance tries to request certificates from Let's Encrypt and updates them automatically.

 The certificates are requested for the first time when the relevant address is called up for the first time.
-I.e. if you configure e.g. “sub.domain.com” as the address and then call https://sub.domain.com, the certificates are requested for the first time, which can take a while before the answer comes.
+I.e. if you configure e.g. “sub.domain.com” as the address and then call up https://sub.domain.com, the certificates are requested for the first time, which can take a while before the answer comes.

 The issuing of the certificates is a complex procedure, but if you follow the explanation below it should be easy to obtain the free certificates.